-17.3.6 Other applications
+17.3.7 Other applications of lattice QCD

 In this review we have concentrated on applications of LQCD that are relevant to the quantities discussed in the Review of Particle Properties.
-We have not discussed at all several other applications that are being actively pursued by simulations.
+We have not considered at all several other applications that are being actively pursued by simulations.
 Here we list the major such applications.
-The reader can consult the aforementioned texts [2-4] for further details, as well as the proceedings of recent lattice conferences [232], and several recent white papers [233-239].
+The reader can consult the aforementioned texts [2-4] for further details, as well as the proceedings of recent lattice conferences [303], and several recent white papers [304]

 LQCD can be used, in principle, to simulate QCD at non-zero temperature and density, and in particular to study how confinement and chiral-symmetry breaking are lost as T and $\mu$ (the chemical potential) are increased.
+For example, as T is increased at $\mu=0$ , It is found that, for the physical values of the quark masses, the deconfinement and chiral-symmetry-restoration transitions are smooth crossovers, rather than phase transitions, and that they occur together.
 This is of relevance to heavy-ion collisions, the early Universe and neutron-star structure.
 In practice, finite temperature simulations are computationally tractable and relatively mature, while simulations at finite $\mu$ suffer from a "sign problem" and are at a rudimentary stage.

 Another topic under active investigation is nucleon structure and inter-nucleon interactions.
 The simplest nucleon matrix elements are calculable with a precision that is now starting to rival that for some mesonic quantities.
-Of particular interest are those of the axial current (leading to $g_A$ ) and of the scalar density (with $\langle N|\bar{s}s|N\rangle$ needed for dark matter searches).
-Other such matrix elements provide information on the parton distribution functions (PDFs) including their low moments.
-More recently, methods to directly access PDFs are being developed (see, e.g., Ref.
-[233] for a recent summary).
+Of particular interest are those of the axial current (leading to $g_A$ ) and of the scalar density (with $\langle N|\bar{s}s|N\rangle$ needed for dark matter searches), both of which are reviewed by FLAG [85].
+Other such matrix elements provide information on the parton distribution functions (PDFs), including their low moments.
+Recently, methods to directly access PDFs have been developed (see Ref.
+[305] for a recent review).
+Also, neutrino-nucleon scattering matrix elements play a crucial role in the estimate of the expected event rate in the current and future neutrino experiments, such as T2K and DUNE.
+The lattice computation of the matrix elements is similar to those of the meson semi-leptonic decays and the lattice results are reaching the required precision as summarized in [306].

-Finally, we note that there is much recent interest in studying QCD-like theories with more fermions, possibly in other representations of the gauge group (see, e.g., [235]).
+Finally, we note that there is much recent interest in studying QCD-like theories with more fermions, possibly in other representations of the gauge group (see, e.g., [307]).
 The main interest is to find nearly conformal theories which might be candidates for "walking technicolor" models.